MLH/mlh-hackathon-flask-starter/docs/USER_GUIDE.md

 ...
 Prints out results from GitHub
 ```

-These type of requests can be made inside of your views to fetch and store data for your application.
+These type of requests can be made inside of your controllers to fetch and store data for your application.
 For example, you might make a request to GitHub's API and display it [directly in HTML](/github).
 Depending on your needs, you can also store this data to your database to use later.

 To make things simple, we provide a service for GitHub-related requests, which will handle user authentication.
 Here is that [service in action](https://github.com/MLH/github-hackathon-starter/blob/master/app/views/github.py).